Which Types of Firewood are Toxic?

 My son and I have both found that out the hard way.
 Don’t burn weeds if you can help it.

-Which Other Types of Firewood Should I Avoid Burning?
+Other Types of Firewood You Shouldn’t Use

 Besides woods and plants that are toxic, themselves, there are some other things to be aware of: